ldtteam/MinecoloniesWiki/source/buildings/restaurant.md

 # About the Restaurant

 The Restaurant is where the Cook will cook food, provided they have the necessary ingredients and fuel.
-When citizens are hungry, they will come to the Restaurant and the Cook will give them some food.
+When citizens are hungry, they will come to the Restaurant and the Cook will give them food.

 # Restaurant GUI